django/deps/draft/orm-field-api-related-improvement.rst

  The name of the field.
 This is the key of the field in _meta.get_field() calls, and thus this is also the name used in ORM queries.

- .. attribute:: attname
+ .. attribute:: attr_name

- ForeignKeys have the concrete value in field.attname, and the model instance in field.name.
-For example Author.book_id contains an integer, and Author.book contains a book instance.
-Attname is the book_id value.
+ ForeignKeys have the concrete value in field.attr_name, and the model instance in field.name.
+For example Author.book_id contains an integer, and Author.book contains a book instance. attr_name is the book_id value.

  .. method:: get_query_name()